WEKV (FM): Sports format (2013–2020)

 The Top 40 format lasted for only two years on WQXQ as it renewed the rivalry with the now-Evansville-based WSTO.
 In October 2013, WQXQ switched to a sports radio format after becoming an automated affiliate of Fox Sports Radio, bringing that format to the area.
 During its tenure as a Fox Sports Radio affiliated station, the station also broadcast University of Louisville football and men's basketball games from the U of L Sports Network from 2014 to 2020.

 Sale to Educational Media Foundation and current format (2020–present)

 On July 22, 2020, after more than 63 ½ years under locally based ownership, Radio Active Media sold WQXQ to Educational Media Foundation for $617,000; the sale was approved on September 25, 2020.
 Four days later, the new owners changed the station's call letters to the current WEKV and changed its programming to broadcast its current Christian adult contemporary format in the company-owned K-Love radio network.
-This change proved to be unpopular with some of the former WQXQ listening audience.
+This change proved to be unpopular with much of the former WQXQ listening audience.